 - 4 Who does this policy apply to?

 - 4 What is the purpose of this policy?

 - 4 Our Commitment to Safeguarding

+- 5 Equality

 - 6 Our guidance and training

 - 7 Whistleblowing and Professional Resolution and Escalation

 - 8 Child Protection Procedures

 - 9 Concerns that staff must act on immediately and report

 - 9 Responding to disclosures

 - 12 Recording and monitoring

 - 12 Supporting the child and partnership with parents

 - 13 Child Information

-- 14 Transfer of Files
+- 13 Transfer of Files

 - 15 Roles and Responsibilities

-- 21 Child Abuse, Neglect and Specific Safeguarding Situations
+- 23 Child Abuse, Neglect and Specific Safeguarding Situations

-- 22 Child on Child Sexual Violence and Harassment
+- 23 Child-on-Child Sexual Violence and Sexual Harassment

-- 22 Safer Recruitment
+- 23 Safer Recruitment

-- 23 Individuals who have lived or worked outside the UK
+- 25 Individuals who have lived or worked outside the UK

-- 24 Supply teachers and agency staff
+- 26 Supply teachers and agency staff

-- 24 Volunteers
+- 26 Volunteers

-- 24 Use of school premises
+- 26 Use of school premises

-- 25 Home stays (exchange visits)
+- 27 Home stays (exchange visits)

-- 25 Safer Working Practice
+- 27 Safer Working Practice

-26 Risk Assessments
+28 Risk Assessments

-26 Teaching about Safeguarding
+28 Teaching about Safeguarding

-27 Partnership with Parents
+29 Partnership with Parents

-28 Partnerships with Others
+29 Partnerships with Others

-28 Children placed in Alternative Provision
+30 Children placed in Alternative Provision

-29 Allegations regarding Person(s) Working in or on behalf of School (including Volunteers)
+30 Allegations regarding Person(s) Working in or on behalf of School (including Volunteers)

-33 Appendix 1

-35 Appendix 2
+35 Appendix 1: Definitions of abuse and neglect

-51 Appendix 3

-52 Appendix 4
+36 Appendix 2: Definitions and procedures for specific safeguarding situations

+54 Appendix 3: Body Map Guidance

+55 Appendix 4: Guidance

-54 Safeguarding Contacts
+57 Safeguarding Contacts Form/Poster